cardcomm/cgminerLCDStats/MinePeon Install.md

 That's it.
 You should now be running the latest version of the cgminerLCDStats code.
 I hopw it's useful to you, and please consider a donation if you use it regularly.
 Thanks.

-Installation guide for versions of MinePeon PRIOR to MinePeon 0.2.3a:
+NOTE: This Guide Is Deprecated.
+As of version 0.2.3a MinePeon has built in support for cgminerLCDStats.
+This Installation guide is still useful for versions of MinePeon PRIOR to MinePeon 0.2.3a:
 ------------------------------------------------------------------------------------------------------

 https://bitcointalk.org/index.php?topic=137934.msg2969124#msg2969124